 This course is a continuation of the study of accounting theory and practice.
-Intro-
+Introduction to partnerships, corporations, managerial accounting, and analysis of financial statements.
+Computer lab time may be required for this course.

 ACC K118 (formerly ACC K231) 4 CREDIT HOURS MANAGERIAL ACCOUNTING